-Any additional information you have about the family such as their address, phone number, or names of other family members can also be sent to the TDS to enter into Global Link to keep the family from needing to enter this information themselves.
+Any additional information you have about the family such as their address, phone number, or names of other family members can also be sent to the HPS to enter into Global Link to keep the family from needing to enter this information themselves.

 Completing and Submitting a Host Family Application

-Once the family has received an email from the TDS to work on their host family application, volunteers can monitor the family's progress.
+Once the family has received an email from the HPS to work on their host family application, volunteers can monitor the family's progress.
 Please see the View Host Family Applications and Identify What's Missing articles to learn more.
-The TDS and Hosting Operations staff can help address any questions or concerns the family has.
-Hosting Operations can be reached at [email protected] or 1-800-AFS-INFO (press 2 and 2 again).
+The HPS and Hosting Operations staff can help address any questions or concerns the family has.
+Hosting Operations can be reached at email@example.com or 1-800-AFS-INFO (press 2 and 2 again).

 Once the host family has completed all of the required parts of the Host Family Application, they submit it for Hosting Operations staff to review.
 For a full list of Host Family OA Statuses, please see the View Host Family Applications article.

 After the host family's submitted OA has been reviewed by Hosting Operations staff, the family is sent email instructions for completing the required background checks for host families.
 The background check email can be sent earlier in the case of an urgent student move or other time-sensitive situation as long as we have information about all people living in the household first.
-If host families have questions or problems completing their background checks, they may contact [email protected] or 646-751-2045.
-Because of the sensitive nature of background checks very few AFS staff have access to host family background check information.
+If host families have questions or problems completing their background checks, they may contact firstname.lastname@example.org or 646-751-2045.
+Because of the sensitive nature of background checks, very few AFS staff have access to host family background check information.

 Note: Pennsylvania host families must complete three additional requirements, which are communicated to Pennsylvania host families during the application process.

 Once the host family's submitted OA has been reviewed by Hosting Operations staff, auto emails will go to the references the family provided asking them to complete and submit a hosting reference form.
 We ask host families to provide 4 or 5 references that know them well even though we only require two positive references to be submitted to us.
 This is to ensure that we have enough qualified respondents to move the host family's application forward in a timely manner.
-Likewise if there are any host family red flags it gives more people an opportunity to weigh in on the family's suitability to host.
+Likewise, if there are any host family red flags it gives more people an opportunity to weigh in on the family's suitability to host.